bioatlas/archive-docker/README.md

 mobilization workflow that involves getting datasets uploaded from partners within the BAS infrastructure.

-# Example solution
+# Solution

-This repository contains a number of files that implement an example solution.
+This repository contains a number of files that implement an solution for object storage.

+This solution was deployed on the SUNET Cloud at
+<https://archive.infrabas.se> just before the summer of 2019.

 Please look at the `docker-compose.yml` file for the services and data that make up the system composition.